We hope you'll never need this...

 You can ask the Legal Ombudsman to look at your complaint if it meets both of the conditions below:

-- You are referring your complaint to the Legal Ombudsman within either six years of the problem happening or within three years from when you found out about it; and
+- (Until April 1 2023) You are referring your complaint to the Legal Ombudsman within either six years of the problem happening or within three years from when you should reasonably have known there was cause for complaint; or

 - You are referring your complaint to the Legal Ombudsman within six months of decoded.legal’s final response.